mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 This allows the implementation of algorithms that need to collect some statistics on the whole input before proceeding with the actual training, and others that need to iterate over a training phase until a convergence criterion is satisfied.
-The ability to train each phase using chunks of input data is maintained if the chunks are generated with iterators.
+The ability to train each phase using chunks of input data is maintained if the chunks are given as an iterable.
 Moreover, crash recovery is optionally available: in case of failure, the current state of the flow is saved for later inspection.

 MDP is distributed under the open source LGPL license.
 It has been written in the context of theoretical research in neuroscience, but it